akkartik/mu/vocabulary.md

 - `draw-int32-decimal-wrapping-down-then-right`
 - `draw-int32-decimal-wrapping-down-then-right-over-full-screen`

 Screens remember the current cursor position.
+The following primitives automatically read and update the cursor position in various ways.

 - `cursor-position`
 - `set-cursor-position`
-- `draw-grapheme-at-cursor`
-- `draw-code-point-at-cursor`
+- `draw-code-point-at-cursor-over-full-screen`: `render-code-point` at cursor position.
 - `draw-cursor`: highlights the current position of the cursor.
 Programs must pass in the grapheme to draw at the cursor position, and are responsible for clearing the highlight when the cursor moves.